 Angelica Root Essential Oil

-Our Angelica Root Essential Oil is part of our Artisan Quality line of essential oils and comes from an expert distiller in Canada who produces only small volumes of a few very special essential oils extracted from plants that he grows or ethically harvests from the wild.
+Our exquisite, wildcrafted Angelica Root Essential Oil is part of our Artisan Quality line of essential oils and comes from an expert distiller in Canada who produces only small volumes of a few very special essential oils extracted from plants that he grows or ethically harvests from the wild.

 With its deep, earthy aroma, Angelica Root Essential Oil (Angelica archangelica, A. officinalis) has been described by some aromatherapists as having anchoring, restorative and strengthening properties.
 The aroma of Angelica root essential oil has more base note power than that of the seed oil of Angelica.

 Unlike the essential oil extracted from Angelica seed, the essential oil of Angelica root is phototoxic so use on the skin should be avoided for 24 hours before exposure to the sun or tanning lamps.
 Otherwise, the properties and uses are very similar to those of Angelica seed essential oil and the aroma is pleasant to most people when used alone or in blends with other essential oils.

 If you want to enjoy this essential oil during the daytime, when exposure to the sun is likely, the best method of use is in a diffuser (so that the essential oil does not contact the skin).
 When exposure to sunlight or tanning lamps will not be an issue, this essential oil can also be properly diluted and used for massage or in baths, warm compresses, body sprays, lotions, or diluted roll-ons.
 Angelica root essential oil can also be used in traditional steam inhalations but as this method will leave some of the oil on the skin of the face, it should not be used when sun or tanning lamp exposure will occur within 24 hours.